co-rc/remote-android/README.md

 - CORC firmware for Raspberry Pi Pico W (see respective repository)

 ## License
-This project is released under the MIT License.
+This project is released under the Apache License 2.0.
 See LICENSE for details.

-## Contributing
-Contributions are welcome!
-Please follow the existing code style and guidelines:
-- Use English in all code
-- Follow Google Java Style Guide
-- Apply SOLID principles
-- Avoid code duplication
-- Write meaningful commit messages

-## Support
-For issues and questions:
-- Check the Troubleshooting section
-- Review the firmware documentation
-- Check BLE connection logs in the app
-- Verify permissions are granted